-When included with an ITB, the actuator depends solely on the return spring inside the throttle body assembly to drive toward minimum fuel when not powered, therefore other positive shutdown devices like fuel shut-off solenoids are recommended to ensure shutdown upon loss of signal to the control system.
+When included with an ITB (integrated throttle body), the actuator depends solely on the return spring inside the throttle body assembly to drive toward minimum fuel when not powered.
+Therefore other positive shutdown devices like fuel shut-off solenoids are recommended to ensure shutdown upon loss of signal to the control system.
 Also, separate overspeed trip devices are always mandatory.